3 Best Landmarks in Aurora, IL

 Specialty:

-Museum Entertain Children Artifacts Variety of Interactive Exhibits Programs Designed Firefighters
+Museum Entertain Children Artifacts Variety of Interactive Exhibits Programs Designed Firefighters Rentals and Parties Group Tours and Programs

-The Aurora Regional Fire Museum features various interactive exhibits designed to educate and engage children, families, and firefighters.
-The museum has two floors of exhibits that chronicle the history of the Aurora Fire Department and fire service in the region and explore fire safety and prevention.
-The museum aims to preserve and exhibit the artifacts and history of fire departments in Aurora and the surrounding area and to teach and promote fire safety and prevention.
-The museum provides tours, presents a variety of family-friendly educational programs and provides a unique space to host events.
+"Aurora Regional Fire Museum features various interactive exhibits designed to educate and engage children, families, and firefighters.
+The museum has two floors of exhibits that chronicle the history of the Aurora Fire Department and the fire service in the region and explore fire safety and prevention.
+The museum aims to preserve and exhibit the artifacts and history of fire departments in Aurora and the surrounding area and promotes fire safety.
+The museum provides tours, presents a variety of family-friendly educational programs, including field trips and scout programs, as well as more.
 They offer free admission for children ages two and younger.

 Reviews | Play Video | Write a Review